Scotiabank Arena: Multi-purpose arena

 By 1993, it had been decided that the NBA would expand into Canada.
 Three competing bids were entertained in July of the same year.
 The NBA Expansion committee visited the various proposed stadium sites.
 Major selling points to the committee were a downtown location, easy underground access to the subway and Path system and proximity to the business core, which would hopefully make corporate boxes enticing to corporations.

 On September 30, 1993, the NBA awarded the team to Professional Basketball Franchise Inc. (PBF), a company headed by Canadian businessman John Bitove.
 The Toronto Raptors were created and were required as terms of the winning bid to provide a suitable arena to play in.
 As part of the PBF proposal, the Canada Post building was ultimately chosen to be the new home of the Raptors in part due to its downtown location, proposed design and features along with lot size.
 Other sites considered included government-owned lands at Exhibition Place, North York City Centre, and downtown at Bay Street and Wellesley Street (a site of the planned Canadian Opera Hall in the 1980s).
-Another site under consideration by the MLSE bid group was at Bay Street and Dundas Street and would have been part of the neighbouring Eaton Centre.
+Another site under consideration by the Bitove group PBF, was at Bay Street and Dundas Street and would have been part of the neighbouring Eaton Centre.
 PBF purchased the Canada Post building and the land the building is on for CA$60 million.

 The Raptors would initially play their first two seasons just a few hundred metres (a few thousand feet) away in the multipurpose SkyDome (now Rogers Centre) stadium while the arena was constructed.
 Groundbreaking took place in March 1997.
 The building retained the Art Deco Queenston limestone façade of the Toronto Postal Delivery Building along the east (along Bay Street) and south (Lake Shore Boulevard) walls of that structure, but the rest of the building (facing Union Station) was demolished to make room for the arena, through the process of facadism.
 The original building is protected under the Ontario Heritage Act.